websight-io/docs/docs/docs/developers/create-and-develop-project/index.md

     - `frontend` - contains application frontend
 - `content` - contains sample content created with use of application
 - `distribution` - builds a distribution of the project - instance feature model and docker images for runtime components
-- `environment` - contains scripts and files used but build environment
+- `environment` - contains scripts and files used to build environment
     - `local` - starts local environment
 - `tests` - responsible for the automatic distribution validation
     - `content` - contains content used for end to end tests